dipamsen/csprac12/docs/main.typ

 )
 #program("../src/05-dice/script.py")

+#output("../src/05-dice/output.txt")

 #phead(
   number: 6,
+  summary: [Write a python program to read a file named “article.txt”, count and print the
+    following:],
   description: [Write a python program to read a file named “article.txt”, count and print the
     following:
     #set enum(numbering: "(i)")